- Why F.W.S?

 Brinson, Hood and Beebower estimated that at least 80% of the variance of a typical fund’s returns can be explained by the asset classes chosen, rather than market timing or investment manager selection.

 Past performance is no indicator of future return.
-There is no guarantee that applying a moving average strategy will either increase your portfolio’s return or lower its volatility as compared to any other strategy.
-Some securities and market environments are particularly unsuitable for trading using a moving average system.
-A moving average strategy will likely incur higher commissions than a buy and hold strategy and may or may not increase your taxes relative to buying and holding.
+There is no guarantee that applying a momentum strategy will either increase your portfolio’s return or lower its volatility as compared to any other strategy.
+Some securities and market environments are particularly unsuitable for trading using a momentum strategy.
+An active investing strategy will likely incur higher commissions than a buy and hold strategy and may or may not increase your taxes relative to buying and holding.